SiljeElisabeth/SiljeElisabeth/README.md

   </a>
 </div>
   </div>

 ## Hi there 👋

 ### :woman_technologist: About Me :
 - :dancer: Im a frontend developer with an eye for design :eyes:
 - 🔭 I’m currently working on a "Budsjett"(budget) website.
-- 🤔 I'm looking for a frontend developer job in my area. ✨
+- 🤔 I'm looking for a frontend developer job in my area.:+1:
+- :video_game: Im currently gaming: Hogwarts Legacy
-- ⚡ Fun fact:
+- ⚡ Fun fact: Before I started my journey in frontend development I was a hairdresser for 10 years! :haircut:

 ### :hammer_and_wrench: Languages and Tools :
 <span>